Guitarist Paul Warren is taking on a classic TV theme song for his latest single.

 CBS DVD and Paramount’s new Blu-ray re-issue of Mission: Impossible — The Original TV Series is an interesting new presentation.
 Audiences will assuredly appreciate the high quality of the show’s audio and video in this presentation.
 The lack of any bonus content does detract from the series’ presentation in this iteration, but does not ruin the set’s presentation.
 At the same time, that needed bonus content definitely would have benefited the set’s appeal.
 The packaging of this set is a step up from that of the series’ DVD set, but still poses its own problem.
 Keeping all of this in mind, the set’s average price point and separate listings play (primarily those at Best Buy and Amazon) make for some more appeal.
 Hopefully when and if the series gets its next re-issue, there will be bonus content and more improved packaging.
 Regardless, it is not *ahem* impossible (yes, that awful pun was intended) to appreciate this latest presentation of a timeless series that still is not on any of the major retro TV networks.

 More information on this and other titles from CBS Home Entertainment is available online at:

-To keep up with the latest entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
-Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at http://philspics.wordpress.com.
+The upcoming release will have all eighty-two episodes of ISpy contained on eighteen discs.
+More information on this and other releases, including pricing and how to order the box set, is available online at http://www.timelessvideo.com.
+To keep up with the latest sports and entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest sports and entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.